 12. Low-carb Basque Burnt Cheesecake by LOCABA

-LOCABA’s basque burnt cheesecakes may look creamy but contain just 171.4kcal of calories per 100g.
-The cake’s low calorie and sugar content makes it a sweet treat that people on a diabetic diet can still enjoy.
+LOCABA’s basque burnt cheesecakes may look creamy but contain just 130.5 kcal of calories per 100g.
+The low calories and the bakery’s use of an in-house sweetener blend as a replacement for common sugar makes the cake a sweet treat that people on a diabetic diet can still enjoy.
 You can order them on LOCABA’s website in three different sizes ranging from 16 to 24cm.

 13. Organic Chick Kwa Strips by Kee Song